(last updated: 24 February 2019)

 4. The Australian Archives shows that VX500973 Norman Albert Free (1927-2013) served in the Australian Army during the Second World War.
 He was born at Woodend and grew up in Sunbury where he married Elizabeth May Muir (1921-2001) in 1948.
 The Australian electoral rolls show Norman and Elizabeth lived in Sunbury throughout the 1960s.
 During this time Norman worked as an attendant and later a nurse at the Sunbury Mental Hospital.
 After raising her four children, Elizabeth worked as a manageress at the same institution.
 The 1972 roll shows Norman and Elizabeth at the Bundoora (formerly Heidelberg) Repatriation Hospital (their daughter Gail Ann Free was also nursing there).
 Norman and Elizabeth were still there in 1977 and 1980 along with another daughter, Kerrie Rita Free, who was working as a clerk.
 It seems they later returned to Sunbury where Elizabeth died in 2011 and Norman in 2013.
 Their respective tributes published in the Melbourne Herald Sun tells us Norman and Elizabeth had four children - Gail, Peter, Kathleen and Kerrie Free - all of whom married and provided their delighted parents with no less than 15 grandchildren (Belinda, Carolyn, Andrew, Allison, Josh, Jessica, Sean, Susan, Frank, Gregory (dec), Tegan-Skye, Mathew, David, Lauren and Paul) and at least eight great grandchildren (Isabella, Ethan, Amelia, Logan, Charlotte, Maximus, Nathaniel and Xavier).

 5. Robert Leslie Free (1929-84) was born at Swan Hill and married Florence Eugenia Stevens in Melbourne in 1948.
 They either separated or Florence died sometime after 1958 and, after living in the Melbourne suburb of Collingwood for a short while, Robert returned to Sunbury where he worked as a 'brick drawer' and lived in the family home until his death in 1984.
-We don't know if he and Florence had any children.
+Kerry Free tells us he and Florence had two boys and a girl.

 6. Roger Brian Free (1932-2011) married Sheila Macpherson (1936-80), sometime after 1954 and lived all of his married and later life on Palsey Street in Sunbury in Victoria.
 During this time Roger worked as a psychiatric nurse at the Sunbury Mental Hospital.
 He also dedicated himself to maintaining a small public park that lay opposite his house on Palsey Street.
 After his death in 2011, the Sunbury Council named the park after him in recognition of Roger's work in establishing and maintaining it for it use by the local community.
 The minutes of the Council meeting at which the proposal was agreed, provides us with the following summary of Roger's life and achievements: